Engin-Boot/capture-behavior-of-a-visit-counter-aditiambadkar/needs-director.md

   Given visiting specialists have fixed timings and days in a week and it is known they own a car or bike
-  When this data is given to car parking system at start of the day
+  When the car parking system gets visiting specialist data at start of the day
   Then system automatically reserves parking spots according to day and time